-The Crucial Role of Parents: Well-being Matters & ICT Matters
+The Crucial Role of Parents

 How can you support your child?

 LOOK out for these signs which indicate your child may need help to cope:

 Scan the QR Code to read more about stress vs distress in the Parenting for Wellness toolbox.
 The full toolbox is available at the end of the presentation.